Recognizing communities

 Communities recognized in 2025

-In November 2024, the NWMO announced we had selected Wabigoon Lake Ojibway Nation and the Township of Ignace as the host communities for the future site for Canada’s deep geological repository for used nuclear fuel.
+In November 2024, the NWMO announced we had selected Wabigoon Lake Ojibway Nation and the Township of Ignace as the potential host communities for the future site for Canada’s deep geological repository for used nuclear fuel.

 In the siting region that was not selected, neighbouring municipal and Indigenous communities led significant, years-long siting activities.
 In such cases, the communities were eligible for funding to recognize their leadership and contributions to Canada’s plan and support investments in community well-being and sustainability.